Dementia is a global epidemic - Music for My Mind Skip to content

 In 2015, Dr Margaret Chan, former Director-General of the World Health Organisation said:

-Favourite music reaches parts of the brain that people living with dementia can no longer access on their own, including memories and emotions that soothe them and help their engagement with their ‘loved ones’.
+Favourite music reaches parts of the brain that people living with dementia can no longer access on their own, including memories and emotions that soothe them and help their engagement with loved ones.
 We put focus on songs from their teenage years and build playlists around related songs from that era.

 Five things you should know about dementia